 In fact, second to keeping healthy bees, our aim is to produce top quality and completely natural honey.

 If you contact us, you will probably get to know Jonathan Gardner.
 Jonathan started beekeeping in 2011, when he moved from the U.K., having previously been an accountant.
 He began working with his brother-in-law who had already been beekeeping for many years.
 Quickly, Jonathan became a devoted beekeeper and has now built up a lot of beekeeping experience.
-Jonathan lives near Sleepy Eye with his wife and two young children.
+Jonathan lives near Sleepy Eye with his wife and three young children.